 7. Commercialization of Radio

 Pittsburgh’s Westinghouse Electric and Manufacturing Company started as the first commercial radio station under the name of KDKA to get its foot in the door on November 2, 1920.
-KDKA covered the Harding-Cox presidential election for the first time, which now stands as the first radio broadcast.
+KDKA covered the Harding-Cox presidential election for the first time, now the first radio broadcast.

 WWJ – the Detroit News radio station is also considered one of the first broadcasting stations in the history of American broadcasting.
 It began daily broadcasts with an amateur radio license on August 20, 1920.
 After four years of commercialization, 600 radio stations competed in the American radio industry as per the Federal Communications Commission.

-On February 23, 1927, the federal government formed the Federal Radio Commission to handle radio programming in government stations and local stations under the radio act.
+On February 23, 1927, the federal government formed the Federal Radio Commission to handle radio programming in government and local stations under the Radio Act.
 Edwin H. Armstrong introduced the first FM radio to the FCC on June 17, 1936.

-Around the 1950s, television sets occupied the center stage replacing the radio and ending the Golden Age of American Radio history.
-But interestingly enough, radio broadcasts existed side-by-side with television focusing on content like news, sports, and talk shows, and re-established themselves in the modern age as digital radio.
+Around the 1950s, television sets occupied the center stage, replacing the radio and ending the Golden Age.
+Interestingly enough, radio broadcasts existed side-by-side with television, focusing on content like news, sports, and talk shows, and they re-established themselves in the modern age as digital radio.

 8. Marconi’s Wireless and Titanic